Meditations on First Philosophy: Objections and replies

 Elisabeth of Bohemia also corresponded with Descartes on the Meditations.
 She objected both to his description of the union between mind and body, and that virtue and moral truths seem to need to be grasped by something other than the intellect (despite Descartes' assertion that all truths must be grasped intellectually).

+Descartes' philosophy of solipsism involves the assumption that a given individual will know their own mind best.
+However, the establishment of behaviorism revealed introspection to be a problematic method.
+Developments in psychology, based on studies focusing on the relationship between the mind and brain make it difficult to accept Descartes' contention that the mind can exist without the body.
+Further, empirical and philosophical work has shown that the mind, or consciousness, develops as a result of social, linguistic, and cultural influence.

 Influence and legacy

 The historical impact of the six meditations has been divided.
 The first two meditations, which employed the skeptical methodic doubt and concluded that only the ego and its thoughts are indubitable, have had a huge impact in the history of philosophy.
-They are often considered as epoch-making for modernity, and an unavoidable first step for any modern philosophical thinking.Husserl (1929) Cartesian Meditations p.4 quotation:
+They are often considered as epoch-making for modernity, and an unavoidable first step for any modern philosophical thinking.

 Arthur David Smith, author of the Routledge Philosophy Guidebook to Husserl, claims that since Edmund Husserl usually refers only to "the first two" of the Meditations, therefore Husserl must have thought that they are the only part of Descartes' work with any philosophical importance at all.